-Student Learning Outcomes
+Outcomes

-Upon completing this major tracks students will:
+Upon completion of this major tracks students will:

-- -Graphic Design(DG) - -Illustration Design(DI) - -Motion Design(DM) - -Entertainment Design(DE) - 1.
-Effectively communicate a philosophy of design which is professionally sound. - 2.
+- 1. Effectively communicate a philosophy of design which is professionally sound. - 2.
 Demonstrate a professional knowledge of design and various design concepts. - 3.
-Demonstrate the ability to effectively communicate both in two and three dimensions. - 4.
+Demonstrate the ability to effectively communicate both in two and three dimensions - 4.
 Create designs with professional typographical skills, package, and publish them. - 5.
 Develop and create designs on various material and media products. - 6.
 Demonstrate the ability to use computer resources effectively for design. - 7.
 Demonstrate the effective use of design for communicating the Gospel.